 obsession with celebrity.
 In 2009, he interned at a paparazzi agency in Los Angeles, CA, and his work was featured in the

 Arizona Biennial at the Tucson Museum of Art.
 He completed his terminal degree in May of 2010.
 He has participated in the

-Leafdog Summer Art Challenges.
+Arizona Art Challenges since its inception and is currently an emeritus member.
 Click Art Challenge to see his artwork.
 Peter also has his own

 website showing more of his art at

 PeterBugg.com Read here a NewTimes Article about Peter.

 Tom was an oboist with the Pittsburgh Symphony Orchestra for 17 years before moving into arts